IPED has 3 Co-Editors in Chief: Dr Abigail Powell, Professor Kate Sang, and Dr Rebecca Finkel.

-Kate Sang is an Associate Professor of Management at Heriot-Watt University in Edinburgh (Scotland).
+Kate Sang is a Professor of Gender & Employment Studies at Heriot-Watt University in Edinburgh (Scotland).
 Her research interests include the workplace as the site where gender in (re)produced.
 Using intersectional and relational lenses, she explores how gender intersects with other social identities, (including disability, ethnicity and migratory status) to understand patterns of privilege and disadvantage in the workplace.
 In addition to this research, Kate was the national co-chair of the Feminist and Women’s Studies Association UK & Ireland until 2016.
 Along with Rebecca Finkel, Kate established Scottish Feminist Academics in 2012.
 In 2010 Kate launched Feminist Academics International, a global network for feminist academics.

 Susan Sayce is a senior lecturer at Norwich Business School, University of East Anglia.
 Her current research interests are industrial relations and equality in work relationships, diversity and pension issues.
 Susan has received two Canadian Scholarship to conduct research into diversity and pension trusteeship in Canada.
 She is an advisor on a Canadian project into labour and pension as well as exploring pension and diversity in the UK.
 She is a member of the Equality diversity and Inclusion editorial board and in conjunction with Dr Kate Sang organised a UK conference in celebrating feminist within academia.
 Susan is a qualitative researcher specialising methodological reflexivity in cross-gender research.